eaigner/hood/README.md

 ** not registered by default, requires some packages installed on the system

-Adding a dialect is as simple as copying the original `pg.go`, replacing the statement and field values with the new dialect versions.
+Adding a dialect is as simple as copying the original `postgres.go`, replacing the statement and field values with the new dialect versions.

 ## Documentation